Please join us for our first

 - Thursday, November 2nd: 6-9pm: Soups & Stews

 Notes: All classes are held at The Pod at Frinklepod Farm (244 Log Cabin Road, Arundel ME) and require a minimum of 4 participants to run.
+We are not able to offer refunds with less than 48 hours advance notice.
 The food in all of our classes is vegan (no meat, eggs, or dairy) and while no class currently offered is exclusively gluten-free, every class will include several dishes that are gluten-free.
 If you have any food sensitivities or allergies, please let us know when you register.